IEMDomain04/lung-nodule-detection-system/README.md

 ## 📄 License

-This project is a thesis for
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See [LICENSE](LICENSE) for the full license text.

 ---